As a newcomer or Canadian non-resident, you might be wondering: can I get life insurance?

 How to get Life Insurance As a Newcomer to Canada?

 The process of buying life insurance for newcomers is no different than for Canadian citizens.
-The only difference is that newcomers may have to submit additional documents, like a copy of work permit, and undergo a stricter medical screening process.
+The only difference is that newcomers may have to submit additional documents, like a copy of a work permit, and undergo a stricter medical screening process.

 - Decide how much life insurance you need

 The first step to buying life insurance is figuring out how much coverage you need.
-Some experts recommend aiming for at least 10 times your gross annual income for life insurance cover.
+Some experts recommend aiming for at least 10 times your gross annual income for life insurance coverage.
 But this is just a general guideline.
 You may need 15 times or even 20 times your annual salary if you have a large family or several debts.

-Another way to calculate your life insurance needs is to multiply your annual salary with the number of years your family will need income replacement.
+Another way to calculate your life insurance needs is to multiply your annual salary by the number of years your family will need income replacement.
 For instance, if you want to replace your annual salary of $50,000 for 20 years, you should apply for a $1 million life insurance policy.

 - Determine what type of life insurance you need